Virtual Appliance Sizing Specifications

 Log forwarder and aggregator (500 events/s; 100 Mbps traffic) 2 3 30 1

-The OVA/VHD files distributed for Modular Sensor installation in VMware/Hyper-V environments provision the VM with 1 virtual core, 3 GB of RAM, and a 64 GB disk.
+The OVA/VHD files distributed for Modular Sensor installation in VMware/Hyper-V environments provision the VM with 1 virtual core, 3 GB of RAM, and a 64 GB disk (76 GB in VMware).
 You must provision sufficient resources to support the features you anticipate enabling for the Modular Sensor in its Modular Sensor Profile.
 Use the table below to determine the total resources required for different combinations of the features available in a Modular Sensor Profile.

 CPU RAM (GB) Recommended Disk (GB)